Bigizic/circleSpace-Game/README.md

 # circleSpace-Project

+## Behold the circle in the depth of space, can you find your way through the maze?

 This is a game i developed myself using common html5 tools

 first page is the homepage that shows a red ball that moves like a heartbeat.